XavierGeerinck/TodoListFluxReactHapi/Article2-ConvertingDesignInReact.md

 # Creating a TODO Application from scratch in React.JS / Flux / Hapi (part 2)
+# Creating the initial components to load a HELLO WORLD page
 ## 1. Introduction
 So in part 1 we explained why you should use React.JS and how it works, in this part we will set up the development environment and start creating our TODOList components that we have split up in the previous article.